The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Chocolate Cheesecake Filling Tips

-• Use room-temperature cream cheese: Room-temperature cream cheese becomes creamier when it is mixed and it incorporates much better with the other ingredients in this recipe.
+• Use room-temp cream cheese: It’s creamier when it is mixed, and it incorporates much better with the other ingredients.
 If your cream cheese is too cold, it tends to stay lumpy and the batter doesn’t fully mix.
-You’ll also likely be tempted to over beat the batter (which is not good for a cheesecake!) to get rid of the lumps.
+You’ll also might be tempted to over beat the batter (which is not good for a cheesecake!) to get rid of the lumps.
 See “quick tip” below.

 • Mix the cheesecake batter at low and consistent speeds: This reduces the risk of adding in too much air which will cause cracks on top.
 I recommend beating the cheesecake batter in the same direction for the duration of mixing.